Anakeyn/Bert_Squad_SEO/README.md

 # Bert_Squad_SEO
 This tool provide a "Bert Score" for first max 30 pages responding to a question in Google

 This tool is using  Bert-SQuAD created by Kamal Raj.

-We modified  it to calculate a "Bert Score" regarding several documents and not a score inside a unique document (softmax score). see original BERT-SQuAD : https://github.com/kamalkraj/BERT-SQuAD
+We modified  it to calculate a "Bert Score"  (in get_answer function) regarding several documents and not a score inside a unique document (softmax score). see original BERT-SQuAD : https://github.com/kamalkraj/BERT-SQuAD

+We also modify the QA class in order to use "official" pre trained fine tuned for SQuAD models from Hugging Face (see below)

 # What is BERT?